TheOdinProject/curriculum/javascript/computer_science/project_linked_lists.md

 ### Introduction

-In Computer Science one of the most basic and fundamental data structures is the linked list, which functions similarly to an array.
-The principal benefit of a linked list over a conventional array is that the list elements can easily be inserted or removed without reallocation of any other elements.
+In Computer Science, one of the most basic and fundamental data structures is the linked list, which functions similarly to an array.
+The principal benefit of a linked list over a conventional array is that the list elements can easily be inserted or removed without the reallocation of any other elements.

-In some programming languages the size of an array is a concern and one of the ways to overcome that problem and allow dynamically allocated data is using linked lists.
+In some programming languages, the size of an array is a concern.
+As such, linked lists are one way for programmers to overcome this constraint while allowing dynamically allocated data in the process.

 Luckily in **Javascript** arrays aren't limited to a certain size, so you don't have to think about overcoming that limitation.

 So if array size is not a limitation in Javascript, are linked lists really necessary?
-The short answer to that is _no_; however, it's the simplest of the dynamic data structures and it will give you a solid foundation, so you can understand more complex data structures like graphs and binary trees with more ease.
+The short answer is _no_; however, it's the simplest of the dynamic data structures and will give you a solid foundation to more easily understand complex data structures like graphs and binary trees.

 ### Structure of a Linked List

-A _linked list_ is a linear collection of data elements called nodes that "point" to the next node by means of a pointer.
+A _linked list_ is a linear collection of data elements called nodes which utilize pointers to denote the next node in the list.

 Each node holds a single element of data and a link or pointer to the next node in the list.

-A head node is the first node in the list, a tail node is the last node in the list.
+A head node is the first node in the list, and a tail node is the last node in the list.
 Below is a basic representation of a linked list:

 `[ NODE(head) ] -> [ NODE ] -> [ NODE(tail) ] -> null`